BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 >[...] where the danger is, there grows also what saves. -- Friedrich Hölderlin

 But will it be too late?
 Will *earth* totally conceal the *world*?
-The future is looking grim but imagining the catastrophe is out of my horizon but it horrifies me.
+The future is looking grim but imagining the catastrophe is out of my horizon but thinking about it makes me horrified.